CodeKidH/ExtJs/README.md

 });
 ~~~

+  - Ext.define
-  - Ext.define : Define a class
+        Define a class

+  - extend
-  - extend : Define a extend class, There are a lot of class so you choose one of them
+        Define a extend class, There are a lot of class so you choose one of them

+  - alias
+        Call it widget, alias -> widget.chapter2-defineclass , xtype -> chpater2-defineclass

-  -
+  - initComponent
+        Define a expanded class, It must contain a me.callParent(arguments)

 2_DefineClass.html